kamranjafari93/AnalyzeRepositoriesMethods/README.md

 If everything goes right, you'll this message: "CSV FILE CREATED SUCCESSFULLY" and the CSV file would be created beside your script.

 If commits contain no method's modification in defined condition, you'll see this message: "No Result!
-Test Other Repositories" .
+Test Other Repositories".

 If something goes wrong or you enter the address wrong, you'll see this message: "Execution Failed.
-Check your address and try again"
+Check your address and try again".

 ## Test

-This script has been tested on several repositories including: https://github.com/akarnokd/RxJava2Interop and https://github.com/realm/realm-java and the results are included for download.
+This script has been tested on several repositories including: https://github.com/akarnokd/RxJava2Interop and https://github.com/realm/realm-java while the first one has a few commits but the latter one includes a plethora of commits.
+The results are included for view and download.